 The reality is you pay a professional because they know more than you, are qualified, experienced and have knowledge you will never gain-so why not use them?

-An IT professional can help you and your colleagues from as little as £1 per day per device.
-YES, an expert will help you for £1 per day per device and will, 9 times out of ten, fix the problem within minutes.
+An IT professional can help you and your colleagues for less than a latte per day and will, 9 times out of ten, fix the problem within minutes.

 Robert Half Technology, an international IT staffing provider, conducted a survey of professionals to discover just how much time employees lose because they are sorting out various computer problems.
 During a year’s time, the employee may spend 91 hours a year just trying to get his or her computer to work properly.
 This is more than two work weeks of time!